Utah State University Administered Courses

 If you do not have A Number, you can obtain one by applying as a Non-Degree Seeking Student.
 You can fill in the application here.
 It takes about 10 minutes to complete.

 CERP - Compliant

-Our program and the LTPBR curriculum are undergoing a review by the Society of Ecological Restoration so that these courses will count towards their Certified Ecological Restoration Practitioner Program.
+Our program and the LTPBR curriculum have undergone a review by the Society of Ecological Restoration so that these courses count towards their Certified Ecological Restoration Practitioner Program.